 She found herself perpetually neither here nor ‘there’.
 A living lacuna.
 Though she didn’t know where ‘there’ was.
-She mused it consisted of something akin to other dimensions, the after-life, whatever enlightened state monks belonged to; some vast hollow behind the mirror of everyday.
-A feeling nagged at her that she might suddenly wake up, snap out of it—it being ‘here’—and find herself ‘there’—alone, in a land of unfamiliar, strange, nothingness.
-A nothingness that rang true to the core of everything and of which the thought sucked air from her lungs.
-Every day, she walked through the same life, reasoning to herself that there was no logical reason to doubt it.
-Despite it, something always bit back, turning her stomach and pulling the rug out from under.
+Perhaps something akin to other dimensions, the afterlife; some vast hollow behind the mirror of everyday.
+A feeling nagged at her that she might suddenly wake up, snap out of ‘here’, and find herself ‘there’—alone in a land of innominate lack.
+Where nothingness rang true to the core and sucked air from her lungs.
+Every day, she walked through the same life, reasoning that there were no grounds to doubt it.
+Though something always bit back, turning her stomach and tugging her feet.
 ‘I just want to feel ‘here’, please’, she murmured repeatedly.
-‘Please, oh please, just let me be ‘here’’.

-Yet, as ‘here’ is an infinitesimally evolving state, the moments when she thought she was stepping through ‘here’’s doorway, she found herself facing back out to the street she’d come from.
+Yet, the moments when she thought she was stepping through ‘here’’s doorway, she found herself facing back out to the street she’d come from.
 ‘There’ rolling closer like a thunder cloud.
 Every day she stepped through hundreds of doors.

-Eventually, she realized that if ‘here’ existed through a doorway, and was insensibly changing, she would be forever running in and out of houses, attempting to be in the right one.
+Eventually, she realized that if ‘here’ existed through a tricked doorway she would be forever running in and out of houses, attempting to be in the right one.

 ‘I need a house’, she decided, that has no door, and is not really a house at all.
-One that I can see outside of—so that I am always residing ‘here’.
-Just a place that I can be, a place I can take everywhere, a place where I can feel at home ‘here’.
+One I can see outside of so I never have to leave.
+Just a place that I can be, take everywhere, feel at home, ‘here’.

 And so, she went to the Parts of Self and she asked: